 20. Air Jordan IV White Chrome Classic Green

 The Air Jordan IV in White Chrome Classic Green was initially released in 2004 and is still beloved today.
-Although the colourway isn’t quite as popular as some of the others, it’s still a classic and an excellent addition for any serious collector.
+Although the colorway isn’t quite as popular as some of the others, it’s still a classic and an excellent addition for any serious collector.

 21. Air Jordan III White Cement

 The Air Jordan III launched in 1988 and polarised fans with its unique design.
-But, no matter how polarising, the White Cement colourway certainly became iconic.
+But, no matter how polarising, the White Cement colorway certainly became iconic.
 The style features a white leather upper and an eye-catching print detail.

 22. Air Jordan I Bred